 Fester’s Quest

 I was never particularly fond of Fester’s Quest growing up.
 While most of us were stupid kids willing to play anything in front of us during the 80s that began to change.
 By 1989 classics such as the Legend of Zelda, Contra, Mega Man 2, and Bionic Commando had been released.
 We were starting to develop taste and could spot flawed games now.
 Fester’s Quest is definitely in that category.
-This is a game that has a solid foundation but lacks the polish needed to make it good.
+This is a game that has a solid foundation but lacks the polish necessary to make it good.
 Avoid this one.

 Even to my untrained eye I knew Fester’s Quest was eerily similar to Blaster Master.
 According to this interview they were developed by the same team which makes sense.
 It borrows many elements from that title, from weapons to enemies and even graphics.
 Fester’s Quest was made under a very tight deadline which makes explains the recycled assets.
 Unfortunately there was enough time to make any last minute changes to fix its flaws which is ultimately what dooms it.

 Fester initially starts with a simple gun that is upgraded in eight stages.
 These stages mirror Jason’s gun in Blaster Master almost identically.
 By the middle of the game you’ll receive a whip that has four upgrades.
 These are similar to Simon’s whip in Castlevania 2 not that I think about it.
 The leather whip upgrades to a chain whip, a morning star, and finally a flame whip.
 Supplementing these is an entire inventory of items.
 There are missiles, TNT, invisibility, and the list goes on.
-Many of these are given by family members and not necessary.
+Many of these are gifts from family members and not necessary.
 Others like keys, money, and light bulbs are mandatory items dropped by enemies.

 There are obvious problems right from the start.
-Fester moves slowly, and nearly every enemy is significantly faster.
+Fester moves slowly and nearly every enemy is significantly faster.
 If you move even slightly off screen they respawn, sometimes infinitely until you move again.
 As agonizing as your slow movement is there are numerous enemies that slow you down even further.
 This effect can only be removed with vice grips which are in short supply.
 Most of the environments you explore are tight spaces, rendering your gun useless.
-You’ll frequently have to reposition yourself just to hit enemies.
+You frequently have to reposition yourself just to hit enemies.
 But once you do they respawn again!
-The whip helps but the hit detection with it also sucks.
+The whip helps but the hit detection sucks.
 These issues make the boss battles a collection of nightmares.
 You can cheese them with potions but they soak up so much damage that barely works.
 Seriously how did no one notice this?

 Fester's Quest 041 Fester's Quest 045 Fester's Quest 074